TechCraft-By-Subrata/JavaScript-DSA/content/1003-big-o-notation.md

-## Chapter X: Understanding Computational Efficiency: The Power of Big O Notation 🚀
+## Chapter 3: Understanding Computational Efficiency: The Power of Big O Notation 🚀

 This chapter introduces **Big O Notation**, an essential concept for every programmer, regardless of experience.
 It's the language we use to describe how the **runtime** or **space** requirements of an algorithm grow as the size of the input increases.
 Mastering Big O isn't just about passing technical interviews; it's about writing efficient, scalable, and professional code.